-Conferring or offering to confer any gift, gratuity, favor, or advantage, present or future to a County employee(s) who has official responsibilities for public procurement;

-- 5. A bidder, offeror, or contractor, who displays abusive or obscene language or displays threatening actions toward any County employee(s), agent(s), or volunteer(s), or member(s) of the public, during any procurement process or while performing under a County contract; - 6.
+- 3. Misrepresentation(s) in a bid or proposal to appear responsive or responsible; - 4.
+Bribery or attempting to bribe a County employee(s) for procurement favors.
+Conferring or offering to confer any gift, gratuity, favor, or advantage, present or future to a County employee(s) who has official responsibilities for public procurement; - 5.
+A bidder, offeror, or contractor, who displays abusive or obscene language or displays threatening actions toward any County employee(s), agent(s), or volunteer(s), or member(s) of the public, during any procurement process or while performing under a County contract; - 6.
 Refusal to fulfill a binding bid or proposal; - 7.
 Refusal to fulfill a contractual requirement(s), resulting in a breach of contract; - 8.
 Chronic documented unsatisfactory performance under a County contract, except where unsatisfactory performance was caused by acts beyond the contractor's control; - 9.
 Non-compliance with a critical requirement under a County contract.
 A suspension sanction may be imposed upon a contractor as a temporary, less severe action, to allow such contractor to come into compliance with the contract.
 This temporary action may be utilized when in the best interest of the County; - 10.
 Intentional invoicing for a good(s) or service(s) that was not provided; - 11.
 Intentional overcharging for a good(s) or service(s) when established County contract pricing exists; - 12.
 Demanding any kickback(s) from its suppliers, subcontractors, or competitors; - 13.
 Falsifying County procurement-related documents; - 14.
 County contract termination for default; - 15.
 Court judgment against any officer, director, owner, or partner finding a criminal offense involving a County procurement(s); - 16.
-Court judgment against any officer, director, owner, or partner finding fraud against the County; - 17.
-Court judgment against any officer, director, owner, or partner finding collusion involving a County procurement(s);
+Court judgment against any officer, director, owner, or partner finding fraud against the County;

-PROCUREMENT REGULATIONS ETHICS AND GENERAL BUSINESS PRACTICES
+PROCUREMENT REGULATIONS No.: 200 ETHICS AND GENERAL BUSINESS PRACTICES